Skip to main content

 “I don't know, your brother, you will check.
 I am done with my responsibility."
 Bondita walked away.
 Aniruddha decided to give this job to Soudamini.

 A few days later, Soudamini informed in a letter that the girl was not sixteen but thirteen.
 Greedy about the offer from the Zamindar's house, her father had lied.
 She also informed him that the man had many debts to his name.
-He had the habit of gambling in the race course.
+He had the habit of gambling at the race course.
 Aniruddha thought he should give this news to Somnath himself.
-That day he returned home and sent for his younger brother in his room.
+That day, he returned home and sent for his younger brother to his room.
 He let him read the letter.
-Inevitably Somnath would have questions in his mind, but he did not ask anything after the letter, only saying "You should inform Jethamshai."
+Inevitably, Somnath would have questions in his mind, but he did not ask anything after the letter, only saying, "You should inform Jethamshai."
 Aniruddha shook his head.
 That's when Bondita entered the room.
 Aniruddha handed the letter to her and went to talk to the elders.
 To be honest, Bondita liked the picture of the girl, but who knew more than her how inappropriate child marriage was?
 Thinking about her first few days scared her.
 What would have happened if not for Barristra Babu?

 "Take her to the room, Bihari."
 Aniruddha suddenly said in the middle of the quarrel.
 Bondita was looking at everyone in surprise.